 Friends/Relationships

 The most complicated relationship people have is with themselves first and others second.
 Relations, familiar or romantic, are random and wildly vary in depth.
 No one could or should meet everyone.
 Even at depth, the knowledge of another is incomplete and can never be fully understood.
-People are drawn to those who make sense of the world and its place within it.
+People are drawn to those who make sense of the world and their place within it.
 Often viewed as an adoptive family of people chosen to be close to.
 Relations have many hallmark family influences, with increased vulnerability and dissatisfaction.
 Peer pressure is a known factor that impairs individual judgement.
 Many justifications are made as a compromise to mitigate the threat of losing a community.
 It is an inevitable truth that proximity to, and time spent with, others in a shared environment springs both familiarity and animosity.
 As people professionals, we must maintain a respectful distance from our employees, save for being empathetic and understanding.

 Home Life